 Statewide Research program manager conducts peer reviews of the program periodically as required by 23 CFR 420.207(b).
-The most recently DOT&PF hosted peer review was conducted in May of 2021.
+The most recent review was conducted in May of 2016.

 Peer review teams consist of individuals from outside Alaska and include at least two members selected from the FHWA list of peer reviewers.
 Other members may be from the FHWA, universities, the Transportation Research Board, research units from other state departments of transportation, and the private sector.